pweingardt/KSPMissionController/README.md

 2. Land back on Kerbin

 You can't finish the second mission goal before you did not finish the first mission goal.
-Once you have achieved the stable orbit, you can get a small reward for reaching this goal (press the button, that appears).
+Once you have achieved the stable orbit, you get a small reward for reaching this goal (you can hide all finished goals by pressing the button).
 When you are out of fuel and can't make it back to Kerbin, you will not get the 14k reward.
-Once you land back on Kerbin, you get the full 14k + 2k reward.
+Once you *land or splash* back on Kerbin, you get the full
+14k + 2k reward.
+There are missions, where a splash is not enough.
+Crashes on the surface, that do not destroy the space craft, are sufficient.

 Let's take another look at the "Mun I" mission: